 In January 2016, the FASB issued Accounting Standards Update No. 2016-01 (ASU 2016-01), "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
 The main objective of this update is to enhance the reporting model for financial instruments to provide users of financial statements with more decision-useful information.
 The new guidance addresses certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
 ASU 2016-01 is effective for annual reporting periods, and interim periods within those years beginning after December 15, 2017.
-Early adoption by public entities is permitted only for certain provisions.
-The Group is in the process of evaluating the impact of the standard on its consolidated financial statements.
+We adopted this guidance on January 1, 2018 and it did not have a material effect on the Company's consolidated financial statements.